evertec/athmovil-javascript-api/README.md

 * Have the public and private API keys of your Business account at hand.
 Note: *You can view your API keys on the settings section of the ATH Móvil Business application for iOS or Android.*

 If you need help signing up, adding a card or have any other question please refer to https://athmovilbusiness.com/preguntas or contact our support team at (787) 773-5466.
+For technical support please complete the following form  https://forms.gle/ZSeL8DtxVNP2K2iDA.

 ## Installation
 Before getting started you will need to add references to both jQuery and ATH Móvil's javascript on your project's HTML checkout file.